-Federation Square – is at the top of my free and cheap things to do in Melbourne list.
+Federation Square – is at the top of my free things to do in Melbourne list.
 It is an architectural amazement.
-It opened in 2002 and is since Melbourne’s number 1 (Victoria’s 2nd) tourist attraction.
-It is home to dozens of cute cafe’s as well as lots of free shows and gigs throughout the year.
+It opened in 2002 and is Melbourne’s number 1 (Victoria’s 2nd) tourist attraction.
+It’s home to dozens of cute cafe’s as well as lots of free shows and gigs throughout the year.
 With the Comedy festival in Melbourne, which takes place most years, Federation Square often hosts part of the festival like “The (Very) Big Laugh Out” which was held one year.
 This was a bunch of sideshows during the day all for FREE!

 Please remember that barbecues are not permitted in the Gardens.
 After you’ve enjoyed your yummy picnic you can visit the Shrine of Remembrance next to the Royal Botanic Gardens.
 It’s Victoria’s largest war memorial with a beautiful view over the city from the balcony.
 It’s open daily between 10am and 5pm.

-Rent a Bike – If you are tired of walking around then why not rent a bike for only $2.60 for the day and cycle around the city.
+Rent a Bike – If you are tired of walking around then why not rent a bike for only $3 for the day or $8 for the week and cycle around the city.
 The Melbourne Bike Share stations are a wicked way to see the city.
-There are over 50 stations in the city and they are so easy to use.
+There are over 600 bikes and 50 stations in the city and they are so easy to use.
 Just rock up to one, press start and follow the onscreen instructions.
 You have to pay by card as they take a $50 security deposit for the bike but don’t fret you get that money back provided you return your bike.
 You also must have a helmet to ride a bike in Melbourne.
 If you don’t have one you can hire one from the helmet kiosks near the Bike share stations.
-They are around $5 each.
-So $7.60 later you have a bike for the day.
 But where can I go with my bike?
 You can go anywhere except the highway.
 Cycle down the Yarra River, around the city or you can even go down to Port Melbourne or St Kilda Beach.
 Keep in mind the trams and cars, so please be careful if you decide to ride on the road.
 If you ride on the footpath then be careful of pedestrians.